-Six years ago, I had my first ski lesson and I quickly realized that this winter activity was filled with leadership lessons.
+Six years ago, I had my first ski lesson and I quickly realized that this winter activity was filled with leadership journey lessons, for both emerging and seasoned leaders.
 As a novice skier, each time I am on the hill or mountain, there is always something new to learn.

-When our family started skiing and snowboarding, I would stand at the base of the mountain, look up at the large mountain and be filled with awe and inspiration.
-The chairlift has become a visual metaphor for me regarding our leadership journey and how we move up the mountain and in our organizations.
+When our family started skiing and snowboarding, I would stand at the base of the mountain, tip my head back to look way up to the peak, and feel myself filled with awe and inspiration.
+For me, the mountain and ski chairlift has become a visual metaphor for our leadership journey and how we move upwards and forwards in our organizations.

 When I first learned how to ski, I was introduced to the conveyor lift.
 This is a conveyor that takes you up to the top of the beginner hill.
 You simply move yourself to the front of the conveyor, put one ski slightly ahead of the other, and the conveyor gently takes you up the hill.
 Because this is where most individuals learn to ski, the slope is flat and gently allows gravity to help move you down the mountain.
 It reminds me of when we first enter our professional careers and need to learn the basics of our roles and organizations.

-Now, the newest and fastest chairlifts take us to a whole new level and new parts of the mountain.
+Finally, the newest and fastest chairlifts take us to a whole new level and new parts of the mountain.
 There tends to be more individuals around these chairlifts.
 These chairlifts are a bit more luxurious and have various amenities and security features.
-This is a fast chairlift, and you move quickly to the top of the mountain.
-Just like our careers, sometimes we find ourselves on the fastest chairlift and in a new role.
-We find ourselves with many options of how to get down the mountain.
-The challenge is finding the best run that fits our skill level.
-Here is where a mentor, coach, or ski instructor can be helpful.
-They can ski besides you, providing insights and new tools, to help you be successful.
-This lift can provide many different options for our careers.
+These are fast chairlifts, and you move quickly to the top of the mountain.

 Lead to the Max!®